 Chiropractic researchers have been studying the risks and benefits of manual spinal adjustment therapy for treating back and neck pain for years.
 Numerous literature reviews, research papers, and clinical trials are already underway to provide a balanced view of the complications and risks of chiropractic neck adjustment.

 As of now, the evidence strongly suggests that chiropractic treatment options carry negligible risk but we do take precautions and identify people with high-risk factors and guide them accordingly, thus rendering treatment effectively and responsibly.

 Multiple medical organizations and governmental agencies recognize the safety and effectiveness of chiropractic.
-The FDA, CDC, IOM, Joint Commission, Ohio Bureau of Workers Compensation, and the American College of Physicians have recommended the use of non-drug treatment, like chiropractic, for pain before other treatments, including opioids.
+The FDA, CDC, IOM, Joint Commission (some commentary), Ohio Bureau of Workers Compensation, and the American College of Physicians have recommended the use of non-drug treatment, like chiropractic, for pain before other treatments, including opioids.
 Look here for even more information on the topic.